 - Find the live trademark in question to find the needed information

-4. Once your trademark is in place go ahead and get started with brandservices.amazon.com
+4. Once your trademark is in place go ahead and get started with Go to http://brandregistry.amazon.com/

-5. The first thing Amazon will ask for is to create a brand services login.
-We suggest using the admin login from your Seller Central Account.
+- We suggest using the admin email login from your Seller Central Account.
 You will save yourself a good deal of trouble to keep these logins uniform.

 6. To find out whether you are using your seller central login: